jgm/pandoc/doc/lua-filters.md

 # Examples

 The following filters are presented as examples.
-A repository of useful lua filters (which may also serve as good examples) is available at <https://github.com/pandoc/lua-filters>.
+A repository of useful Lua filters (which may also serve as good examples) is available at <https://github.com/pandoc/lua-filters>.

 ## Macro substitution